-- drug, alcohol, tobacco or sexually suggestive and/or discriminatory messages - gang attire - styles that show one's under garments - styles that reveal bare midriffs, excessive cleavage, rear ends, etc. - lack of foot wear - hats and hoodies in the classrooms, cafeteria, and library
+- drug, alcohol, tobacco or sexually suggestive and/or discriminatory messages - gang attire - styles that show one's undergarments - styles that reveal bare midriffs, excessive cleavage, rear ends, etc. - lack of footwear - hats and hoodies in the classrooms, cafeteria, and library

-HIGH SCHOOL HAT POLICY
+HAT POLICY

-Odessa High School students have earned the privilege to wear a hat to school through the polite/respectful manner the request was made and the reasonable nature of the request.
-As this is a privilege earn, it can be revoked if the privilege is abused.
+Odessa students in grades 6-12 have earned the privilege to wear a hat to school through the polite/respectful manner the request was made and the reasonable nature of the request.
+As this is a privilege earned, it can be revoked if the privilege is abused.